steslowj/2023_Geog575_FinalProject/575_FinalProjectScript.md

 Jess goes into description of project [Looking at data from the hydroshed’s global db; from the Mississippi’s watershed.
 This area is defined as all the water that flows towards the Mississippi river. [maybe insert fact stating how many gallons of water flow thru the MS]

 Jack: And YES – that’s a lot of water!
+What do some of these different controls and gadgets on our webmap do??

 Jess: This shows the MS watershed with different basin levels, which show watersheds within watersheds.